ng-consult/redis-url-cache/README.md

 # API documentation

-You can find it under the folder `doc/index.html`, and it's been generated with
+You can find it under the folder `docs/index.html`, and it's been generated with `typedoc` https://github.com/TypeStrong/typedoc.

 # Installation